goldfishdolphin/goldfishdolphin/README.md

 ## Full-Stack Software Developer.

-🚀 As a Software Developer, I'm embarking on a journey of self-discovery and career transformation.
+🚀 As a Software Developer, I'm embarking on a journey of career transformation.

 🤖 I gained digital skills and software development expertise through self-learning and bootcamps.